codebar/tutorials/android/1introduction/tutorial.md

 > this is how our layout code finally looked :smile:

 Ask your coach what other special things RelativeLayout can do?
 Do you know any other alternative parent layouts?
-Take a look at https://developer.android.com/guide/topics/ui/layout/relative.html for more information.
+Take a look at the [official guide](https://developer.android.com/guide/topics/ui/layout/relative.html) for more information.

 ## 4. Clicking

 Next, we want to make it so our cookie actually does something when it's been clicked on!

 We want to open our MainActivity.java file and take a look at what's there already.
 What do you think the `onCreate` method might do?
 Speak to your coach about what other methods get called in the activity lifecycle.
-For more information look at https://developer.android.com/training/basics/activity-lifecycle/index.html .
+For more information look at the [official training guide](https://developer.android.com/training/basics/activity-lifecycle/index.html).

 Inside the `onCreate` method, below where it sets the layout to the xml file we just finished designing.
 We want to create a variable called imgCookie and findViewById to hook them up.
 This is similar to how we use jQuery in JavaScript to hook up with a HTML element